-A student may withdraw from a course by completing a withdrawal form at an extended campus office.
+A student may withdraw from a course by completing a withdrawal form at an ELD campus office.
 A "W" will be recorded on the student's transcript.
-The last day to withdraw from a course in a given session can be found in the Academic Calendar.
+Please refer to the academic calendar for deadline dates.

 TUITION REFUNDS POLICY FOR EXTENDED LEARNING DIVISION